CodeExplorer95/task-management/README.md

    - Follow Notifee iOS installation docs: https://notifee.app/react-native/docs/installation

-6. APNs Certificate / Key

-   - Upload your APNs Auth Key to the Firebase Console (Project Settings -> Cloud Messaging) so Firebase can send notifications to APNs.

 7. Run on device
    - Push notifications require a real device (not simulator) to test remote notifications.

 If you want, I can try to automate some plist or project changes, but adding your `GoogleService-Info.plist` and enabling the capabilities must be done in Xcode on macOS.